 Born into a musical farm family in Northern Maine, Philip Yaeger learned to sing as soon as he could talk.
 At the age of ten he began playing the trombone, and soon discovered his first great love (in the inanimate sense): jazz.
 He attended William Paterson University, studying under Rufus Reid, Sy Johnson, Steve Turre, Conrad Herwig, and Ed Neumeister, (et al) and received a bachelor’s degree in Jazz Performance in 1999.
 He subsequently moved to New York City, and later to Philadelphia.

-In 2004 Yaeger moved to Austria to pursue a master’s degree at the Kunstuniversität Graz, where he studied (again) under Ed Neumeister and other fine instructors, including (briefly) the composer Georg Friedrich Haas.
-After finishing his degree in Graz he moved to Vienna, where he lives and works to this day.
+In 2004 Yaeger relocated to Austria, where he annexed a master’s degree at the Kunstuniversität Graz, studying (again) with Ed Neumeister and, briefly, the composer Georg Friedrich Haas.
+He subsequently moved to Vienna, where he lives and works to this day.